davidguidali/volo-opcua-server/README.md

-# volo-upcua-server
+# Volo OPCUA Server
-OPCUA server for the Volo project.
+OPCUA server implementation for the Volo project.